egberts/egberts.github.io-src/content/articles/network-setup-directtv-stream.md

     }
 ```

-ACLs and Firewalls need to allow IP access (both TCP and UDP, unicast and multicast) between the set-top box and the DirecTv servers on the same internal subnets, including any running an internal video server.
+ACLs and Firewalls need to allow IP access (both TCP and UDP, unicast and multicast) between the set-top box and the DirecTV servers on the same internal subnets, including any running an internal video server.

 Using `ipfilter`, the simplest and recommended examples are: